kubevirt/user-guide/docs/operations/authorization.md

 If the default KubeVirt ClusterRoles are not expressive enough, admins can create their own custom RBAC roles to grant user access to KubeVirt resources.
-The creation of a RBAC role is inclusive only, meaning there’s no way to deny access.
+The creation of a RBAC role is inclusive only, meaning there's no way to deny access.
 Instead access is only granted.

-Below is an example of what KubeVirt’s default admin ClusterRole looks like.
+Below is an example of what KubeVirt's default admin ClusterRole looks like.
 A custom RBAC role can be created by reducing the permissions in this example role.